 - 1 tablespoon roasted peanuts, chopped

-- 1 teaspoon fresh parsley, chopped
+- 1 teaspoon fresh cilantro, chopped

 Instructions

-- Marinate the chicken: Place cubed chicken into a zip-loc bag.
+- Place cubed chicken into a zip-loc bag.
 Add in all the marinade ingredients (coconut milk, soy sauce, fish sauce, yellow curry powder, brown sugar, minced garlic, ginger and vegetable oil).
 Stir well to combine.
 Press the air out of the bag and seal tightly.
 Press the marinade around the cubed chicken to coat.
 Place in the refrigerator and marinate for at least 1 hour or overnight.

-- Grill the chicken satay skewers: Thread the chicken onto skewers (about 4 to 5 pieces per skewer).
-Gently dab with paper towel to remove excess marinade off the chicken.
-Heat a grill pan over medium high heat for 4-5 minutes and lightly brush the grill with some vegetable oil.
+- Heat a grill pan over medium high heat for 4-5 minutes and lightly brush the grill with some vegetable oil.
 You should notice the oil shimmer and sizzle when it's hot and ready.
 Grill the chicken skewers for 8-10 minutes on each side or until the internal temperature reaches 165 F and grill marks are clearly visible.
 Do not overlap the skewers at any time but you can turn the skewers occasionally to achieve even cooking and grill marks on both sides.

 Notes

-How to cook skewers in the oven.
-To cook satay skewers in the oven, place them on a baking tray and roast at 480 F for 12-13 minutes, or when the internal temperature reaches 165 F. You can add some charring by then placing under the broiler on high for 1 minute.
+How to cook skewers in the oven: To cook satay skewers in the oven, place them on a baking tray and roast at 480 F for 12-13 minutes, or when the internal temperature reaches 165 F. You can add some charring by then placing under the broiler on high for 1 minute.
 Keep a close eye on them, because they can burn quickly.

-How to cook chicken satay in the air fryer.
-You can cook this chicken in the air fryer as well.
+How to cook chicken satay in the air fryer: You can cook this chicken in the air fryer as well.
 Do not thread them and place about 10 cubed chicken pieces in the air fryer basket at a time.
 Cook at 350 F for 25 minutes, shaking the basket halfway through.
 You won't get the charred grill marks but they taste amazing and so tender.

-- Prep Time: 15 minutes (+1 hour time to marinate)
+- Prep Time: 15 minutes

 - Cook Time: 16 minutes